sosauce/CuteMusic/GET_STARTED.md

     - flashing music icon : The music icon in the searchbar flashes red, indicating that it is clickable / has an action related to it
     - the restart button, the seek to previous automatically becomes one 10 seconds in the song instead being a whole new button which brings us to the next guideline :
  - Make things clear : If you are adding a feature, make sure it is clear of what it does, clear text/description, accurate icon
- - Landscape : CuteApps <b>MUST</b> be fully compatible with landscape mode, if you are adding any screen, make sure it has a landscape variant, otherwise your PR will be ignored
+ - Landscape : CuteApps <b>MUST</b> be fully compatible with landscape mode, if a portrait design doesn't adapt well to landscape, you will have to make a separate landscape one
  - Creativity : This isn't mandatory, but if you are designing a screen or something else, be creative !
 Try things no other apps has before, be unique !
 Remember, failure is just a step closer to perfection !

 ### Prerequisites